GoogleCloudPlatform/community/tutorials/styleguide.md

     For example, if you submit a tutorial named "Using Cloud SQL to conquer the world", name your file `using-cloud-sql-conquer-world.md`.

-## Tutorial template
+## Follow the tutorial template

+We provide a tutorial template that explains and demonstrates each part of a tutorial document.

-Copy the contents of the [tutorial template](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/tutorial-template/index.md) file into your new Markdown file.
-Replace the explanations and examples in the template with your tutorial content.
+1. Copy the contents of the [tutorial template](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/tutorial-template/index.md) file into your new Markdown file.

+1. Replace the explanations and examples in the template with your tutorial content.